-This post will be too detailed or technical for some.
+This post will be too detailed for some.
 It is actually a brief paper I wrote several years ago for a class.
 For the paper, I had to look at Paul’s use of phrases such as “principalities and powers” in Ephesians.
 Maybe it will interest someone out there.

 The spiritual warfare passage of Ephesians chapter six is well known, and we can tend to see it as standing alone at the end of the epistle.
 Yet the theme of an unseen spiritual reality permeates the entire epistle, although in a subtle way.
 Perhaps the unique phrases used by Paul can also make it easy to overlook this emphasis.
 This paper will carefully consider phrases such as “in the heavenly places”, “principalities and powers” and “prince of the power of the air” that direct us to the supernatural realm.
 Ultimately this should point us to Christ who is far exalted above these powers, and our position in Him.